Middle Belt Forum

-The Middle Belt Forum (MBF) is a regional socio-political group in Nigeria that promotes the interests of the people of the Middle Belt region, a loosely defined area between the Moslem and Hausa-dominated North and the predominantly Christian Igbo and Yoruba areas of the Southeast and Southwest.
+The Middle Belt Forum (MBF) is a regional socio-political group in Nigeria that seeks to promote the interests of the people of the Middle Belt region, a loosely defined area in the northcentral region of Nigeria.
 The Middle Belt has an extremely diverse population.
 There are over 250 ethnic groups speaking over 400 languages in Nigeria, many living in the Middle Belt.
 The forum serves as a voice for these minority groups.

-It is a successor to earlier movements such as the United Middle Belt Congress led by Joseph Tarka.
+It is a successor to earlier movements, such as the United Middle Belt Congress led by Joseph Tarka.

 Rejection of northern control

 On 9 August 2001, a delegation from the Arewa Consultative Forum (ACF), which represents the North, visited Jos, Plateau State, in the heart of the middle belt.
 Major General Abdullahi Shelleng invited his audience to join the ACF.
 However, in response governor Joshua Dariye made it clear that he was not interested in being marginalized and would prefer to remain a "middle-belter".
 In an interview, retired Air Commodore Jonah David Jang put the position simply: "Middle Belters are Middle Belters, and we will remain Middle Belters".

 In September 2001, retired Air Commodore Dan Suleiman, former governor of Plateau State and chairman of the forum, said the middle belters are grossly marginalised and have become an endangered species on the brink of extinction and cultural annihilation.

 He was supported by retired General Zamani Lekwot, a former military governor of Rivers State, who attributed the failure to create a Middle Belt region in 1963 to politicians perceiving the Middle Belt as a threat.